paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2013-04-17-bradshaws_guide.md

 date: '2013-04-17 00:48:12 +0100'
 location: San Francisco, USA
 excerpt: Based on the 1866 edition of George Bradshaw's handbook for tourists using Britain's nascent railway network, my latest project puts his historical insights into the hands of a new generation, many of whom use the same routes he described 150 years ago.
+images:
-image: 2013/04/bradshaws_guide.png
+- 2013/04/bradshaws_guide.png
 tags:
 - Projects
 - Bradshaw's Guide
 - Travel
 discussion: closed
 ---
 {% include figure.html